Where Can I Put My Meter Box & What Regulations do I Need to Follow?

 Posted 21.02.2023

-A meter box acts as a protective shield for your gas, electricity and water meters, protecting them from the elements, as well as preventing any wear and tear, accidental damage or vandalism.
-The meter itself is vital to the electrical systems of all homes, commercial premises, and industrial properties, keeping track of the occupant’s energy consumption and ensuring that they are billed appropriately and accurately.
+A meter box acts as a protective shield for your gas, electricity and water meters, protecting them from the elements, and minimising wear and tear, accidental damage or vandalism.
+The meter itself is vital to the energy supply of all homes, commercial premises, and industrial properties, keeping track of the occupants’ consumption and ensuring that they are billed appropriately and accurately.

-Here we’ll look at everything you need to know about where you can safely and legally place your meter box.
-We’ll also walk you through the regulations that need to be followed when positioning or repositioning a meter box, and why it is so important to replace a damaged meter box.
+In this post, we’ll look at everything you need to know about where you can safely and legally place your meter box.
+We’ll also walk you through the regulations you need to follow when positioning or repositioning a meter box, and why it is so important to replace a damaged meter box.

 Factors that determine the location of meter boxes